A swarm of replicated state machines

 In this article, we

 I made a few simplifications and omitted a lot of details to keep us focused on the replication aspect.
-For example, we didn’t look at how different subnets communicate with one another, how individual worker bees form the swarm.
+For example, we didn’t look at how different subnets communicate with one another, i.e., how individual worker bees form the swarm.
 This is a great topic that deserves an article of its own, so stay tuned!